 You can also check out this SendGrid VS SendinBlue Comparison.

 You know what, to make matters simpler, let us put them on a table, side-by-side, to have a better view.

 Winner: SendGrid.
-From looking at them side-by-side, you can see that SendGrid offers way more features.
-The excellent customer support is also a great bonus and makes it easy for SendGrid users to overcome any issues they might run into.
+From looking at them side-by-side, you can see that SendGrid offers more features.
+The excellent customer support is also a great bonus and makes it easy for SendGrid users to overcome any issues they might have.

 MailGun: MailGun offers several pricing packages and options.
-The pricing packages depending on the number of emails you need to distribute.
+The pricing packages depend on the number of emails you need to distribute.